zyb852/Assignment_2/README.md

 The goal of this project in Python was to develop software for a company that produces stone to help them explore three important factors to consider when opening a factory in the UK: ***geography***, ***transport***, and ***population***.
 The software uses ***two-dimensional raster data*** provided by the company for each factor (values range from [0, 255], with higher values indicating a better location for the plant) to generate a suitability image for each factor.
 Finally, by assigning different weight values to each factor and adding the weighted factors, the comprehensive suitability image and its two-dimensional raster data are generated to give the overall suitability score of each raster location.
 In addition, the software provides a graphical user interface (Graphical User Interface，GUI), allowing users to easily select the weight values of different factors through the slider, and view the suitability image under the weight assignment in real time, which realizes the visualization of the data results.
 Users can also save the suitability image as JPG format for easy viewing and further analysis and decision making at any time.
 ***
+## **Testing the code**
+The unit_test.py file provides a unit test suite for your project.This suite is designed to test the functionality of your project, including image manipulation, loading and saving data, and user interaction using a graphical user interface (GUI).
+The unit test suite contains multiple test cases to ensure the correct execution of the main script and verify the correct functionality of the GUI elements.
+Unit test scripts use the unittest module to manage and execute test cases.
+It also uses the unittest.mock module to create mock objects and simulate the behavior of external dependencies such as the Tkinter library.
+The script includes a custom MockTkinter context manager that simulates the Tkinter library behavior for testing purposes.
+The context manager is used for the test_savejpg test case.
+***
 ## **Main Function**
 - [x] Color images showing geological, transportation, and population data
 - [x] The weights of geological, transportation, and demographic data are adjusted in real time using slider controls